2025–26 Kerala Blasters FC season: Season overview

-2025

-November
+Super Cup

 Kerala Blasters began their 2025–26 AIFF Super Cup campaign strongly under new head coach David Català.
 Drawn into Group D alongside Rajasthan United, Sporting Club Delhi and Mumbai City, the Blasters registered back-to-back wins.

 The Blasters opened their tournament with a narrow 1–0 victory over Rajasthan United.
 New Spanish forward Koldo Obieta marked his debut goal for the club, scoring the only goal late in the match to secure all three points.
 The result also gave Català a winning start in his first official competitive fixture in charge.

 Kerala Blasters followed up with a 3–0 win over Sporting Club Delhi.
 Obieta continued his fine form with a brace, while Korou Singh Thingujam added the third.
 All three goals came in the first half, signalling a strong performance.
+But Kerala Blasters' final group-stage match ended in disappointment as they suffered a narrow 1–0 defeat to Mumbai City FC, which knocked them out of the tournament.